-So it’s time for new corporate wellness tracking!
+So it’s time for new corporate wellness software!
 How exciting… and daunting, but it doesn’t have to be.
 To minimize the stress and unnecessary work, it’s worthwhile to be prepared and follow a structured process.

 I’ve been on both sides of the demo process and I’ll be the first to admit, it’s not always easy.
 Oftentimes the most challenging part is managing the personalities and expectations of those in the room!

 The vendor demo stage is where many organizations stop their structured process which, in my opinion, is a BIG mistake!

 I won’t profess to be an expert on evaluating software but have been involved with the process (and led the initiative in some cases) numerous times. l used a similar process before and thought I would share what I learned.
 I hope you find these resources helpful.